 - they never freeze, year-round temperature of the water is 4C

-I can imagine the Ink Pots being totally quiet with no people.
-While people hike all the way here during summer, however continuing pass the Upper Falls will most likely require snowshoes or cross county skis.
+I can imagine the Ink Pots being quiet with no people during winter.
+Continuing past the Upper Falls will most likely require snowshoes or cross-country skis.

-We’ve hiked the part to Ink Pots during the summer and couldn’t carry on during our winter visit.
-Because of the heavy snowfall the week before, the trail was covered in deep snow and we would need snowshoes or skis.
+We’ve hiked to Ink Pots during the summer and couldn’t continue hiking during our winter visit.
+Because of the heavy snowfall the week before, the trail was covered in deep snow, and we would need snowshoes or skis.

-I just recently found out that the trail to Ink Pots is a cross-country trail.
+I just recently found out that the trail to Ink Pots is a cross-country ski trail.
 It means there should be tracks made.
-Although it would take quite an effort to reach Ink Pots on skis, being surrounded by frozen waterfalls and mountains at the end sounds rewarding.
+Although it would take quite an effort to reach Ink Pots on skis, being surrounded by colourful springs and mountains at the end sounds rewarding.
 The Canadian Rockies dominating the snow-covered valley is a true winter wonderland.

 Tips for visiting Johnston Canyon in winter

 A small cafe is at the beginning of the trail with refreshments, such as hot drinks and soup during winter, but packing a thermos with tea is always a good idea.
 Washrooms are available at the parking lot.

 The trail is usually covered in snow and ice.
 Before you head out, check current trail conditions on Trail Report from Parks Canada.